mattermost/mattermost-developer-documentation/site/content/contribute/developer-setup.md

 1. Install [Go](https://go.dev/).

-1. Increse the number of available file descriptors.
+1. Increase the number of available file descriptors.
 Update your shell's initialization script (e.g. `.bashrc` or `.zshrc`), and add the following:

     ```sh
     ulimit -n 8096